LiorZ/hdac8_thesis/thesis.rst

 	Additional 8 cycles involve the optimization of the peptide backbone by applying the same, Monte-Carlo search with energy minimization.
 The backbone perturbations alternate between 2 types of moves - small and shear moves [19]_ with perturbation size of 6 degrees by default.

-	Figre :ref: shows a schematic outline of the FlexPepDock protocol
+	Figre :ref:`fpdock` shows a schematic outline of the FlexPepDock protocol

 .. figure:: images/fpdock.png
 	:scale: 35%